storyexplorer/The-Story-Explorer/_posts/2024-2-19-learning-to-listen.md

 And of course, don't be like Jim: Set aside some time to rest. :)

 ## Bonus: Constructed Stories
 Since humans communicate in the wild using a three-part structure, shouldn't constructed stories (the ones we sit down to write) do the same?
 Ideally, yes!
-A great example is James Taylor's song [*The Secret O' Life*](https://songwhip.com/james-taylor/secret-o-life) (but essentially every one of his songs would do).
+A great example is James Taylor's song [*Secret O' Life*](https://songwhip.com/james-taylor/secret-o-life) (but essentially every one of his songs would do).
 The song begins and ends with the armature, just as we do in the wild: "The secret o' life is enjoying the passage of time."
 And between those first and last lines, he makes a beautiful Argument!
 In the future, I'll do some posts about structure in constructed stories.

 ## Sources and Notes
 <div class="disclosure">Any link with * before it is an affiliate link.</div>